 - Super Bowl Championships: 4

 The Eagles spent years and years trying to claw their way to a Super Bowl title, and after failing in their first twos appearance back in 1980 and 2004, The Birds got it done in 2018 -- with backup QB Nick Foles rising to the occasion after starter Carson Wentz's season ending injury and putting together an unforgettable run that culminated in defeating Tom Brady and the New England Patriots in Super Bowl 52.
 The Eagles went through years of hardships despite having some extremely talented players on their roster, including Brain Dawkins, Reggie White, Randall Cunningham, Donavan McNabb, LeSean McCoy and Terrell Owens.
-Now that they've got one trophy under their belt, of course they'd like another.
+The Eagles sniffed another Super Bowl last season, is this the year they take the whole thing?

 - Super Bowl Championships: 1